 Thinking more widely, what if you decide that your business requires a type of AGV that your current supplier does not have in their line-up?
 If you buy an automated vehicle from another manufacturer, can your supplier and your current fleet manager handle that?

-As an example, many of the 'ANT driven' vehicles featured on this website can be operated in a single multi-brand fleet.
+As an example, many of the 'ANT driven' vehicles featured on this website can be operated in a single multi-brand fleet – even those which navigate outdoors with the ANT everywhere product extension.
 To browse these AGVs, choose the 'multi-brand fleet' filter in this site's Vehicle Finder.